meowtec/babel-plugin-jsx-classnames/README.md

 </button>
 ```

+### babel-plugin-transform-jsx-classnames

-And this babel plugin will help you avoiding writing many `classNames`, make your code clean and easy to read.
+This babel plugin will keep you away from writing many `classNames`, make the code clean and easy to read.

 ## Usage